arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/datasheet/datasheet.md

 </p>
 </div>

-Compatible modules include the **Arduino Pro 4G Module Global variant (SKU: TPX00200) and Pro 4G Module EMEA variant (SKU: TPX00201)**, which provides LTE Cat.4 speeds of up to 150 Mbps download and 50 Mbps upload.
-The Portenta Max Carrier supports modem integration via the Qualcomm MSM Interface (QMI) and raw AT command based communication.
-Users can configure the module using Linux commands or the Arduino Linux Wizard for simplified setup.

 The complete pinout characteristics of the onboard Mini PCIe slot of the Portenta Max Carrier can be found in the [**PCIe Connector section**](#pcie-connector).
 The [**full pinout document of the Portenta Max Carrier**](https://docs.arduino.cc/resources/pinouts/ABX00043-full-pinout.pdf) includes a graphical representation of the mini PCIe interface pinout layout.
 The image below shows the relevant section from the complete pinout documentation:

 ![Portenta Max Carrier Mini PCIe connector](assets/portentaMAXcarrier_mpcie_pinout.png)

 For detailed implementation instructions, refer to the [**Portenta Max Carrier documentation on integrating the Pro 4G Module**](https://docs.arduino.cc/tutorials/portenta-max-carrier/mpcie-4g-modem/).

-#### Pro 4G Module Compatibility
+#### Pro 4G Module Integration
 The Pro 4G Module Global variant (SKU: TPX00200) and Pro 4G Module EMEA variant (SKU: TPX00201) are compatible with the Portenta Max Carrier.
 The Portenta X8 (SKU: ABX00049) is the only compatible Portenta family board required for operation with the Portenta Max Carrier and the Pro 4G Module.

+To enable the Mini PCIe interface on the Portenta Max Carrier, the **PCIE ENABLE (PWM6)** pin requires 3.3 V and a compatible Mini PCIe module.
+The PCIE ENABLE (PWM6) is the 33rd pin of the High-Density Connector (HDC) Stacker Connector (J5).

+The Portenta Max Carrier supports modem integration via the Qualcomm MSM Interface (QMI) and raw AT command based communication.
+Users can configure the module using Linux commands or the Arduino Linux Wizard for simplified setup.

 <div style="background-color: #FFFFE0; border-left: 6px solid #FFD700; margin: 20px 0; padding: 15px;">
 <p style="text-align: justify;">